fostroll/mordl/doc/README_SUPPLEMENTS.md

 Args:

-**abs_thresh**: remove features if their count in the train corpus is less than this value
+**abs_thresh**: remove features if their count in the train corpus is less than this value.

-**rel_thresh**: remove features if their frequency with respect to total feats count of the train corpus is less than this value
+**rel_thresh**: remove features if their frequency with respect to total feats count of the train corpus is less than this value.

-**full_rel_thresh**: remove features if their frequency with respect to the full count of the tokens of the train corpus is less than this value
+**full_rel_thresh**: remove features if their frequency with respect to the full count of the tokens of the train corpus is less than this value.